Spencer4792/startup/README.md

 ## Dashboard Tab
 - The dashboard tab allows the user to connect with members of their community through a feed system.
 It will show pictures, and allow users to host events as well.
 Currently there are no photos or videos, but it allows forthe user to input an event.

+## Server.js
+- This is designed to create functionality for a chat feature that will allow neighbors to actively communicate with each other.